An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Study Methodology

-Detecting each model's declared license would involve more complicated mining techniques, such as those that could traverse external links, and would require NLP-based approaches that extract licensing information from the text.
-These NLP approaches would have to not only recognize license names, which may not be in a standardized form but also pattern-match embedded license text.
-An LLM tool, like the one employed by Jiang \etal \cite{jiang2024peatmoss}, could potentially be used to extract licensing information, but at a high cost (between \$0.01 and \$0.03 per model--- or between \$7,000 and \$22,800 for our dataset).
+Detecting license declarations present in other sources (\eg plain text or links to external sites) would involve more complicated mining techniques, such as those that could traverse external links, and would require NLP-based approaches that extract licensing information from the text.
+These NLP approaches would have to not only recognize license names, which may not be in a standardized form, but also pattern-match embedded license text.
+An LLM tool, like the one employed by Jiang \etal \cite{jiang2024peatmoss}, could potentially be used to extract licensing information, but at a high cost (between \$0.01 and \$0.03 per model---or between \$7,000 and \$22,800 for our dataset).
+Relatedly, relying on a cheaper but smaller, locally hosted LLM would risk introducing hallucinated license information and so still require laborious manual human oversight.
 To ensure that our analysis captured the most accurate information possible and to better understand the formal documentation structure of Hugging Face, rather than employ such an approach, we focus on explicitly declared licenses.
 Given the likelihood that licenses are declared in tags, the infeasibility of manual annotation for all examples, and the inherent difficulties of automatically obtaining license information from anywhere in a model card, our reliance on tags for license detection appears to be an acceptable approach.
 Additionally, existing supply chain analysis tools rely heavily on machine-readable metadata, so we further justify that this is the appropriate locus of analysis given that the ultimate audience for such tools is the end user.